|Unseen Examination – 2.5 hours

 demonstrate a commitment to continuing practice development through the dissemination of learning and research findings, specifically with regard to complications in childbearing;

-develop skills of communication with women and families experiencing difficulties and demonstrate an awareness of the contribution of external support agencies and other members of the healthcare team;
+develop skills of communication with women and families experiencing difficulties, such as domestic violence, and demonstrate an awareness of the contribution of external support agencies and other members of the healthcare team;

 develop a basic understanding of epidemiology and the implications of statistics in healthcare.